John Ridley (inventor)

 John Ridley (26 May 1806 – 25 November 1887) was an English miller, inventor, landowner, investor, farming machinery manufacturer, farmer and preacher who lived in Australia between 1839 and 1853.
 He is best known for the development, manufacture and invention of "Ridley's Stripper", a machine that removed the heads of grain, with the threshing being done later by a separate machine.
 The suburb of Ridleyton in the city of Adelaide, Australia was named for him.

 Early life

 Ridley was born near West Boldon, County Durham, England.
-His father, also John Ridley, was a miller who died when his son was five years old.
-His mother, Mary (a cousin of John Sr.), carried on the business; when Ridley was 15 years of age he began to share in its management.
+He was the son of a miller also named John Ridley, who died when his son was five years old.
+His mother, Mary (a cousin of John Sr.), carried on the business; when Ridley was 15 years of age he began assisting her in managing the business.
 Ridley had little formal education, but had a love of books and a remarkable memory.
-He had come across an encyclopaedia soon after he was able to read, and took the greatest interest in the scientific articles which he read and re-read.
-Science and theology were the great interests of his life.
 He began preaching at 18, and at 23 was a recognised local preacher in the Sunderland circuit.

 After his mother's death in 1835, Ridley married Mary Pybus, and in November 1839 sailed for South Australia aboard the Warrior with his wife and two infant children, arriving in Adelaide on 17 April 1840.